Polish cavalry: 16th and 17th centuries

-19th century: the Napoleonic Era
+19th century: the Napoleonic and Partition Eras

 With the advent of the 19th century Poland was partitioned by her neighbours.
 However, the Polish army was not disbanded and instead most of it was simply drafted into the armies of the occupying countries.
 Thanks to that, the Polish cavalry traditions were retained.
 After the creation of Duchy of Warsaw, many Poles volunteered for the Polish cavalry units fighting in the Napoleonic Wars alongside the French army.

 The new formation of uhlans proved to be not only fast and effective, but also very influential: during the Napoleonic Wars the uhlans of the Duchy of Warsaw were among the most effective cavalry units and by the end of that period most of European states copied both their tactics and their uniforms.
 Together with the French, the Polish cavalry took part in many of the most notable battles of the Napoleonic period, including the battles of Smolensk, Fuengirola, Raszyn, and many others.
 Also, the Polish cavalrymen were the first unit of the Napoleon's Grande Armée to enter Moscow Kremlin during the Napoleon's invasion of Russia.
 Finally, the Polish cavalry detachments were also present in Haiti, where they helped the French administration to quell a slave revolt.
 However, perhaps the most notable success of the Polish cavalry in that period (and certainly the best known) is the Battle of Somosierra, a part of the Peninsular War.

 During his advance on Madrid, Napoleon was blocked on 30 November 1808 by 9,000 Spaniards under General San Juan in the valley of Somosierra in the Sierra de Guadarrama.
 Because of the rough and uneven terrain, the Spanish forces could not easily be outflanked.
 Their positions were well-fortified and guarded with artillery.
 Impatient to proceed towards Madrid, Napoleon ordered his Polish light cavalry escort of some 87 troops, led by Jan Kozietulski, to charge the Spaniards.
 Despite losing two thirds of their numbers, the Poles succeeded in forcing the defenders to abandon their position.

+Cavalry units were employed by the Poles in both November uprising and in later January uprising.
+During the January uprising, each insurgent unit possessed a cavalry force meant for scouting and screening.
+The cavalry followed a mixture of Polish and French traditions.
+The armaments were composed of pistols, lances and sabres; rear ranks of the soldiers also carried carabines.